-- Old Fort Lake - Located in the center of the subarea, Old Fort Lake is one of the major natural resources for which the subarea was named after.
+Old Fort Lake

+Located in the center of the Subarea, Old Fort Lake is one of the major natural resources for which the Subarea was named after.
 The lake is currently inaccessible due to the surrounding vegetation and steep topography in areas.
+The golf course encircles much of the lake beyond its tree buffer.

+Sequalitchew Creek

-The golf course encircles much of the lake beyond its treed buffer. - Sequalitchew Creek - A second predominate natural resource is Sequalitchew Creek, a Type F stream that meanders along the northern boundary of the subarea and flows toward Puget Sound.
-The Critical Areas Ordinance (DMC 25.105) requires 100-foot stream buffers from the creek's ordinary high water mark.
-The Sequalitchew Creek Trail follows the creek through the forested corridor from City Hall down to the Puget Sound. - Northwest Wetland - Sequalitchew Creek connects to a wetland at the northwestern tip of the subarea boundary.
-The Sensitive Areas Ordinance (DMC 25.105) requires wetlands to have buffers of varying width depending on classification up to a maximum of 200 feet from the edge of the wetland. - Steep Slopes - The subarea is adjacent to the Puget Sound on its western boundary and the Sequalitchew Creek corridor along its northern boundary.
+Sequalitchew Creek is a Type F stream that meanders along the northern boundary of the Subarea and flows eastward to the Puget Sound.
+The Critical Areas Ordinance (DMC 25.105) requires a 100-foot stream buffer from the Creek's ordinary high water mark.
+The Sequalitchew Creek Trail follows the creek through the forested corridor from City Hall down to the Puget Sound.

+Northwest Wetland

+Sequalitchew Creek connects to a wetland at the northwestern tip of the Subarea boundary.
+The Critical Areas Ordinance (DMC 25.105) requires wetlands to have buffers of varying width depending on classification up to a maximum of 200 feet from the edge of the wetland.

+Steep Slopes

+The Subarea is adjacent to the Puget Sound on its western boundary and the Sequalitchew Creek corridor along its northern boundary.
 These natural features include associated shoreline bluffs and steep slopes.
+Areas with slopes greater than 40 percent require an undisturbed 50-foot buffer from the top, toe, and sides of the bluff, unless a smaller buffer can be supported by a geotechnical engineer.

+Forested Areas

-Areas with slopes greater than 40% require an undisturbed 50-foot buffer from the top, toe, and sides of the bluff, unless a small buffer can be supported by a geotechnical engineer. - Forested Areas - Overall, the site is a patchwork of forest land, highly disturbed shrub land, and a maintained golf course.
-The three major forested areas in the subarea include the area surrounding Old Fort Lake, a wooded lot on the eastern edge of the Subarea, the open space along the western bluff, and the Sequalitchew Creek corridor.
+Overall, the site is a patchwork of forest land, highly disturbed shrub land, and a maintained golf course.
+The major forested areas in the Subarea include a wooded area on the eastern boundary, the area surrounding Old Fort Lake, the open space along the Puget Sound bluff slope, and the Sequalitchew Creek corridor.